Treatment interruption in children with chronic HIV-infection

 This trial was supported in the UK by the Medical Research Council.
 In Europe, the trial was funded by PENTA, an organisation funded mainly by the European Commission.

 Recruitment to this trial was completed in December 2006.
 The randomised phase was completed in May 2008.
-All children have now been followed up for 5 years.
+All children were then followed up for a further 5 years.

 Results were presented at the HIV 9 conference in November 2008.